AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ---
-description: When a report has a large number of unique values, Adobe uses the Low-Traffic dimension item to improve report performance.
+description: When a report has many unique values, Adobe uses the Low-Traffic dimension item to improve report performance.
 title: Low-traffic value in Adobe Analytics
 feature: Metrics
 feature: Data Configuration and Collection